hannahdesmond/mastery-curriculum/chapter5/README.md

 Other than `true`, `false`, `nil`, and numbers (which, if you read the extension material, you'll know don't _really_ exist as objects until you ask for them by name), there aren't many immediately-useful objects around in a Ruby program by default.
 Your main job as a programmer is to make new objects to perform certain tasks.

 What sort of certain tasks?
-Let's pick a basic task from our Todo app:
+Let's pick a basic task from a Todo app:

 ```sh
 $> todo add put the dog in the car
 Todo added: Put the dog in the car
 ```

-In other words,
+Broken down into **requirements**, the feature above requires:

-- We want the user to be able to input text (a 'todo'), and retrieve it later.
+- The user to be able to input text (a 'todo'), and retrieve it later.
-- We might also want to manipulate that text: perhaps, to capitalize it.
+- The program to manipulate that text: perhaps, to capitalize it.

 We can't achieve the above just using numbers (well, not easily).
 We're going to need an object that stores and understands _text_, too.
 In a moment, we'll meet that object: the string.